tensorflow/tensorflow/tensorflow/g3doc/how_tos/supervisor/index.md

  * `ready_op`: Op to check if the model is initialized.

-   After running the local init op, the init op, and the init function, the supervisor verifies that the model is fully intialized by running the ready op.
+   After running the local init op, the init op, and the init function, the supervisor verifies that the model is fully initialized by running the ready op.
 This is an op that returns an empty string if the model is initialized, or a description of what parts of the model are not initialized if not.